JacobWeinbren/Voter-Bots/Britain/README.md

 ### What are the social grades used in the profiles?

-The UK uses a social grade classification system:
+Britain uses a social grade classification system:

 -   A: Higher managerial, administrative or professional
 -   B: Intermediate managerial, administrative or professional